developing-human/planting-life-data/README.md

-**Planting Life Data** collects data about native plants and organizes it to be accessible to new or intermediate gardeners.
-This is used by [Planting Life](https://planting.life), but may be useful for other projects focused on native plants.
+**Planting Life Data** organizes information about native plants to be accessible to gardeners.
+This is used by
+[Planting Life](https://planting.life), but may be useful for other projects focused on native plants.

-The collected data will make it easy to answer questions like:
+The collected data will make it easy to answer questions such as:
 * What plants are native near me?
 * Will it grow in the shade?
 * How tall is it?